Angelbear/DynamicImagePlacer/README.md

 - For certain kinds of image resources of an iOS application (Navigation Item Image, Tabbar Item Image, Toolbar Item Image, View Background Image, etc.), the sizes of these images are fixed or can be fixed at the very early time in the project.
 - Developers always use some "SELF FOUND IMAGES" to fit the icon components first.
 - Designers want to see their parts used in the application as soon as possible after they made a minor change.
 (May be an color change or 1 pixel change)
-- Developers are working on some temple branch, even can not get current code base compiled, they are lazy to change to the version that is installed in designer's device.
+- Developers are working on some tmp branch, even can not get current code base compiled, they are lazy to change to the version that is installed in designer's device.
 So they think maybe designers can replace the images theirselves.
 - Designers refuse to learn how to use Xcode, they even do not download it.

 So here comes the **DynamicImagePlacer** idea, with which